radcamp/radcamp.github.io/Lisbon2020/03_ipyrad_partII_CLI.md

 be an indication that the clustering threshold is too permissive (i.e. reads from different loci are being clustered and error rate is inflated).

+>> **NB:** Typical Illumina error rates are on the order of 0.001 per base, or rather 1 bad basecall per 1000 bases, so if your error rate is much higher than this it could be something to investigate further.

+>> **NB:** Another thing to think about, within species genetic diveristy tends to be on the order of 0.001 (Homo) to ~0.05 (Drosophila) (see Leffler et al. 2012).
+If your "mean hetero" value is much larger than this, or larger than might be expected given the natural history of your focal organism, your `clust_threshold` parameter may be too permissive.

 # Step 5: Consensus base calls

 Step 5 uses the inferred error rate and heterozygosity per sample to call